-The ongoing COVID-19 pandemic has impacted, and is expected to continue to impact, demand for the Company's products, which are used in procedures and therapies that are considered elective.
+The COVID-19 pandemic has impacted, and may in the future impact, demand for the Company's products, which are used in procedures and therapies that are considered elective.
 COVID-19 may also, directly or indirectly, have an unfavorable impact on other areas of the Company's business including, but not limited to, supply chain, sales, third party manufacturing, research and development costs and clinical studies.
 The full effect of the COVID-19 pandemic on the Company's financial condition and results of operations remains highly uncertain and cannot be predicted with confidence, and will depend on certain developments, including the duration and severity of the COVID-19 pandemic and its potential variants.
-The impact on the Company's customers and suppliers and the range of governmental and community reactions to the pandemic are uncertain.
-The Company may continue to experience reduced customer demand or constrained supply that could materially adversely impact business, financial condition, results of operations, liquidity and cash flows in future periods.
+As occurred in earlier stages of the COVID-19 pandemic, the Company may, among other things, experience reduced customer demand or constrained supply that could materially adversely impact business, financial condition, results of operations, liquidity and cash flows in future periods.